 We begin on the Mississippi River which by the way, runs along the entire eastern border of Iowa.
 Parked on the river at an Army Corp of Engineers campground on the Illinois side, we could see Davenport across the river.
 On this trip, Davenport would be the third of three Mississippi River cities we visit (see our previous blogs about St Louis and Memphis).
-If these three cities were sisters, Davenport would be the one that stays home to read a book on a Friday evening while her two sisters go out on the town.
-But that bookish sister has an interesting past and once you get to know her a little, you want to spend more time with her.
+If these three cities were sisters, Davenport would be the one that stays home to knit a sweater on a Friday evening while her two sisters go out on the town.
+But that crafty sister has an interesting past and once you get to know her a little, you want to spend more time with her.

 One Saturday morning, we enjoyed the Freight House Farmers Market on the water’s edge in downtown Davenport, a weekly summer event.
 After a couple samples of cheeses and baked goods, a little wine tasting and purchasing a few veggies and a dozen fresh farm eggs, we walked a short distance to the Figge Museum where we spent a couple hours in what was surprisingly one of the best art museums visited during our travels (and we have visited many).
 And just to show you, I have a couple slideshow exhibits from the museum.